 - 1. Solid Waste.
 Solid waste, which may be commonly referred to as rubbish, refuse, trash, litter, or garbage, may not be discarded in the water or along the shore of the river, in side canyons, on trails, along escape routes, or in any other portions of the canyon. - a.
 The trip leader must ensure that all trip members properly dispose of solid waste. - b.
 The Concessioner must carry out all solid waste. - c.
-The Concessioner must not make deposits of solid waste at Phantom Ranch, Diamond Creek, Pearce Ferry, South Cove, or Temple Bar. - d.
-Solid waste may not be ground or pulverized in the river by outboard motors or other means. - e.
+The Concessioner must not make deposits of solid waste at Phantom Ranch, Diamond Creek, Pearce Ferry, or South Cove. - d.
+Solid waste must not be ground or pulverized in the river by outboard motors or other means. - e.
 Activities such as crushing food and beverage cans must be done so as to leave the beach free of liquids, food, and paper. - f.
-Liquids must be strained through a fine mesh screen into the river and solids then placed in garbage bags. - g.
-Tarps are required under food preparation, serving and dishwash\ (see dishwash section below) tables, extending far enough out to leave the beach free of food scraps. - 2.
+Liquids must be strained through a fine mesh screen into the river and solids then placed in garbage bags.

+- g.
+Tarps are required under food preparation, serving and dishwash (see dishwash section below) tables, extending far enough out to leave the beach free of food scraps. - 2.
 Soap.
 The use of soap is restricted to the main stream of the Colorado River only.
-Soap must not be used in side streams or within 100 yards of the confluence of any side stream and the main river.
+Soap must not be used in side streams or springs, or within 300 feet of the confluence of any side stream and the main river.
 Solar showers may be used only in the water or directly adjacent to the water on wet sand along the main stream of the Colorado River. - 3.
 Dishwashing.
-The dishwashing setup must be placed in the wet sand below the high water mark whenever possible, or the dishwashing setup must have a tarp placed below it in order to leave the beach free of soap and food spillage.
+The dishwashing setup must have a tarp placed below it in order to leave the beach free of soap and food spillage.